babel/metalsmith-babel/README.md

 ### Options

-All [babel options](https://babeljs.io/docs/usage/options/) are available except for `filename` and `filenameRelative` that will be automatically set.
+All [Babel options](https://babeljs.io/docs/usage/options/) are available except for `filename` and `filenameRelative` that will be automatically set.

 ## License